aesim-tech/simba-python-examples/38. Benchmark-3L-3Ph-Inverters/readme.md

 ### Powerswitch losses and junction temperatures

-The figure below shows the conduction and switching losses and the junction temperatures of the main powerswitches for each topology: NPC, T-type and FC.
+The figure below shows the conduction and switching losses and the junction temperatures of the main powerswitches for each topology: NPC, T-type, FC and ANPC.

 ![loss n temperatures](fig/loss_and_temperature.png)

 This shows how different topologies can be compared for this kind of benchmark.